 Return to the footbridge, but do not cross it.
 Turn left to approach the dammed lava pool at the opposite side from where you originally placed the pyramid.
-Retrieve the pyramid to expose a stone platform beneath the purple tentacles behind you.
+From this side of the footbridge, retrieve the pyramid to expose a stone platform beneath the purple tentacles behind you.
 Place the magical branch on this stone platform.
 Return to the lava pool and re-dam the flow with the pyramid so that the stone platform is again submerged and the branch is transformed.
 Undam the flow and retrieve Magical Dust from the stone platform.
 Dam the flow with the pyramid one more time to expose the footbridge.

 At this point, all sub-quests in Na-Tiexu have been completed and all four screens in the Branch Room have pulsating lights above them.
 If you don't see all screens active, be sure you have retrieved inventory from each of the Na-Tiexu worlds: Grail with Spirit (Spirit World), Star Dust (Astrology World), Symbol of the Magical World (Magical World) and Bell (The Cave).

-Carpet Grail Symbol (Green) (Red) Bell Star Dust (Gold) (Purple) EntranceA Tetrahedron and Sphere are created.
+Carpet Grail Symbol Bell Star Dust EntranceA Tetrahedron and Sphere are created.
 Go to the far side of the room where the red carpet is laid.
 Face the center of the room and take the tetrahedron above.
 Go up the red carpeted steps and place the Tetrahedron within the Rings onto the stand.
 The Assembled Rings are placed into your inventory.

 Go back through the Branch Room and operate the flying machine.
 Enjoy the cutscene with realistic ocean waves.